top of page

 Virtual Field

-A group project where my team and I collaborated with a medical equipment manufacturer in the virtual reality industry to reinnovate their user interface, focusing on a user-centric approach tailored to clinical staff for conducting optical exams and analyzing reports.
+A group project where my team and I collaborated with a medical equipment manufacturer in the virtual reality industry to reinnovate their user interface, focusing on a work flow tailored to clinical staff for conducting optical exams and analyzing reports.

 Role: 1 of 3 UX/UI Designers